-Our significant leverage could adversely affect our ability to raise additional capital to fund our operations, limit our ability to react to challenges facing our Company or broader changes in our industry or the economy, expose us to interest rate risk and prevent us from meeting our obligations under our existing and future indebtedness.
+Our significant leverage could adversely affect our ability to raise additional capital to fund our operations, limit our ability to react to changes in the economy or our industry, expose us to interest rate risk to the extent the interest rate on our variable rate debt increases and prevent us from meeting our obligations under our existing and future indebtedness.

-As of December 31, 2023, our total indebtedness was approximately \$2,260.6 million, all of which is indebtedness of Sotera Health Holdings, LLC ("SHH") that is guaranteed by the Company and certain of our other subsidiaries.
-We also had an additional \$423.8 million of unutilized capacity under our Revolving Credit Facility (as defined herein) at that date (without giving effect to \$23.7 million of letters of credit that were outstanding).
-On February 23, 2023, SHH entered into the First Lien Credit Agreement (the "2023 Credit Agreement"), which provides for, among other things, a new Term Loan B facility in an aggregate principal amount of \$500.0 million and bears interest, at the Company's option, at a variable per annum rate equal to either (x) the Term Secured Overnight Financing Rate ("Term SOFR") (as defined in the 2023 Credit Agreement) plus an applicable margin of 3.75% or (y) an alternative base rate ("ABR") plus an applicable margin of 2.75%.
+As of December 31, 2022, our total indebtedness was approximately \$1,963.6 million, all of which is indebtedness of Sotera Health Holdings, LLC ("SHH") that is guaranteed by the Company and certain of our other subsidiaries.
+We also had an additional \$147.5 million of unutilized capacity under our Revolving Credit Facility (as defined herein) at that date (without giving effect to \$66.0 million of letters of credit that were outstanding).
+On February 23, 2023, SHH entered into the First Lien Credit Agreement (the "2023 Credit Agreement"), which provides for, among other things, a new Term Loan B facility in an aggregate principal amount of \$500.0 million and bears interest, at the Company's option, at a per annum rate equal to either (x) the Term Secured Overnight Financing Rate ("SOFR") (as defined in the 2023 Credit Agreement) plus an applicable margin of 3.75% or (y) an alternative base rate ("ABR") plus an applicable margin of 2.75%.
 The 2023 Credit Agreement is secured on a first priority basis on substantially all of our assets and is guaranteed by us and certain of our subsidiaries.
 Please refer to Note 10, "Long-Term Debt" and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources" for further information.

 Our indebtedness is variable interest rate debt.
-Our estimated debt service obligations for the next 12 months, which are comprised of principal and interest payments, are \$176.6 million, based on Term SOFR benchmark interest rate and the outstanding principal amount of indebtedness of \$2,260.6 million, each as of December 31, 2023.
-Debt service obligations under the 2023 Credit Agreement increased our total debt service obligations from and after February 23, 2023.
-For the year ended December 31, 2023, our cash flow used for debt service totaled \$176.3 million, which was comprised of \$2.5 million of principal payments on Term Loan B and interest payments of \$173.8 million on all of our outstanding debt.
+Our estimated debt service obligations for the next 12 months, which are comprised of principal and interest payments, are \$120.2 million, based on the London Interbank Offered Rate ("LIBOR") benchmark interest rate and the outstanding principal amount of indebtedness of \$1,963.6 million, each as of December 31, 2022.
+Debt service obligations under the 2023 Credit Agreement will increase our total debt service obligations from and after February 23, 2023.
+For the year ended December 31, 2022, our cash flow used for debt service totaled \$75.8 million, which was comprised solely of interest payments on our debt.
+There were no other principal payments due on our debt obligations for the year ended December 31, 2022.